-Perspective | After decades together, Jay Marsh is saying good-bye, and George Mason is saying thanks
+Perspective | After decades together, Jay Marsh is saying goodbye, and George Mason is saying thanks

 “A few minutes before tip, we lost all power,” Marsh said, laughing.
 “Jack [Kvancz] came to me and said, ‘FIX IT!’
 I said, ‘You got it boss.’
 Twenty-five minutes later, the power came on.”

-When Patriot Center opened in 1985, the first opponent was Georgetown because Kvancz and Georgetown AD Frank Rienzo were friends and Rienzo talked John Thompson into playing the game.
+When Patriot Center opened in 1985, the second home game was against Georgetown because Kvancz and Georgetown AD Frank Rienzo were friends and Rienzo talked John Thompson into playing the game.
 There was one caveat: The tickets had to be split 50-50 between the schools.
 But there were bleachers at only one end of the floor, where the Mason students sat, so Marsh came up with a solution.

 “I went out and rented bleachers,” he said.
 “Everything went fine.”